 Personally, I’m subscribed to the free versions of both newsletters.
 If you travel often, you might decide that upgrading to premium will pay for itself in savings.

-As long as you pay them off right away, using credit cards can help you save hundreds of dollars on flights, thanks to points and incentives.
+Using credit cards can also help you save hundreds of dollars on flights, thanks to points and incentives–as long as you pay them off right away.

 For instance, if you’re thinking about booking a $500 flight, you can save $150 just by booking it with a new Chase Freedom Unlimited card, thanks to their $150 sign-up bonus.

-I won’t go into too much detail on this here, because you can read more in my article on Using Credit Cards to Make Money and Travel for Free.
+I won’t go into too much detail on credit cards here, because you can read more in my article on Using Credit Cards to Make Money and Travel for Free.

 6. Watch Out for Hidden Costs